KateRaycraft/arboriculture-survey/README.md

-# arboriculture-survey
+# Arboriculture Survey
 An Ontario-based survey of employers and employees in the tree care sector.
+The survey data was collected via Google surveys in Fall 2017 by myself, Kate Raycraft, and my colleague Courtney McCann.
+The project was a partnership between the Ontario Ministry of Training, Colleges, and Universities, the International Society of Arboriculture - Ontario, and the Ontario Commericial Arborist Association.